nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/4-SQLObjectIntegrationDataVirtualization.md

 ## **Define the table's structure**

-The CSV here is mega simple, just one column with a couple of rowsw.
+The CSV here is mega simple, just one column with a couple of rows.
 When defining the external table where the data lives on our network with `DATA_SOURCE`, the `LOCATION` within that `DATA_SOURCE` and the `FILE_FORMAT`.
-Note, the csv file name is case sensitive.
+Note, the CSV file name is case sensitive.

 - [ ] Execute this code on **Windows1** to create an `EXTERNAL TABLE`